TheSaucySerpent/343-HW1/README.md

 Restoring Files:

-git restore --staged [filename] - unstages changes but keeps changes in working directory git restore [filename] - gits rid of changes made to file git restore --staged --worktree - can use to go back to previous commit (can also use git reset)
+git restore --staged [filename] - unstages changes but keeps changes in working directory git restore [filename] - gets rid of changes made to file git restore --staged --worktree - can use to go back to previous commit (can also use git reset)

 Branching: